 Put simply, websites that don’t meet Google’s Core Web Vitals will see a drop in the rankings.
-These metrics will be an important factor in how your site is evaluated by the search engine and will be a prerequisite to appear in Google’s Top Stories, which appear at the top of the results.
+These metrics will be an essential factor in how the search engine evaluates your site and will be a prerequisite to appear in Google’s Top Stories, which appear at the top of the results.

-It isn’t all doom and gloom though; overhauls like these are the perfect opportunity to gain a competitive advantage.
-If you’re prepared and can take the new guidelines on board, you can quickly adapt to the new system and beat out any competitors who have been slow on the uptake.
-As Google says, these metrics aren’t the only factor for ranking; however, if pages have similar content, the ones that also provide a quality user experience will be prioritised.
+It isn’t all doom and gloom; overhauls like these are the perfect opportunity to gain a competitive advantage.
+If you’re prepared and can take the new guidelines on board, you can quickly adapt to the new system and beat out competitors who have been slow on the uptake.
+As Google says, these metrics aren’t the only factor for ranking; however, if pages have similar content, the ones that also provide a quality user experience will be prioritized.
 This is where you want to be.

 You’ll need to renew your focus on the structure and function of your site.
-This doesn’t mean you can slack on the content side of things; rather, Google considers both what populates your webpages and how well they run.
+This doesn’t mean you can slack on the content side of things; instead, Google considers what populates your web pages and how well they run.
 You’ll need to nail both in order to reach your customers.

 Remember: Core Web Vitals are all about user experience.
-Focus on how your users actually use your site, and how you can improve, and you’ll be golden!
+Focus on how your users use your site and how you can improve, and you’ll be golden!

-It’s better to prepare now, rather than wait and see and slip down the rankings.
-After all, a proactive approach to your SEO is always better than a reactive one.
+It’s better to prepare than wait and see and slip down the rankings.
+After all, a proactive approach to your SEO services Adelaide is always better than a reactive one.

 Making sure your Core Web Vitals are up to scratch isn’t a quick job.
-It takes time to make sure that the back end of your website is optimised.
-Start now, and you’ll be in the perfect position to take advantage of the changes when they come in May!
+It takes time to ensure that your website’s back end is optimized.
+Start now, and you’ll be in a perfect position to take advantage of the changes in May!

 Do you meet Google’s Core Web Vital requirements?
 If not, now’s the time to focus on improving the health of your website.
 Get in touch with our SEO experts today to find out more!